 If we don’t see a new movie each year from Salman Khan and Shah Rukh Khan, we may not be able to enjoy our Eid and Diwali as much as we do by watching their new films.

 Once you have readers, ask what they want and how often and follow it.
 Any posting schedule that you want to follow is ok as long as it is being executed consistently with good quality for an elongated period of time.

 Why posting every day is for me?

 I am at my best when I follow a routine and is clear in my mind what needs to be done first thing in the morning or else I become very confused and do things I shouldn’t be doing like a start to look at Google Analytics and Facebook Insights.

-For my investment blog, I am always super clear if it is a start of a weekend, it is time to evaluate business and market and schedule a blog post.
+For my investment blog, I am always super clear if it is the start of a weekend, it is time to evaluate business and market and schedule a blog post.

-With 30-day blog challenge, it made things very clear here at IMTips where I will be writing 300 to 500 words first thing in the morning.
-Did try less writing and posting four and three times a week but it was back to one or two posts a month.
+With a 30-day blog challenge, it made things very clear here at IMTips where I will be writing 300 to 500 words first thing in the morning.
+I did try less writing and posting four and three times a week but it was back to one or two posts a month.